Working Groups on Post-Doctoral Fellowship Research Proposals: What They Are, How They Work

 “I have been actively encouraging anyone who is within 18 months of graduating to take this workshop!
 I feel very lucky that I took it when I did because the process of applying for the SSHRC Postdoc is quite complex and involves engaging early with several outside actors, having a strong draft of my proposal by June really made my application process successful.
 This workshop pushed me to think through the components of my application much earlier than I would have on my own.
 The structure of the workshop was so helpful, because having to read and give feedback on a range of proposals on topics I knew nothing about really made me think about how I framed my own research for the non subject matter experts on the SSHRC panel.
 Besides enjoying the review process, I also feel that interacting with peers at the same stage of study as me, and feeling the encouragement we all gave each other, really helped me feel confident in writing my application.”
 (PhD graduate in Geography & Planning [UofT], currently SSHRC PDF, Geography, Newcastle University)

-“I highly recommend participating in the postdoctoral proposal writing group!
-I found the organization and structure of the meetings helped me to think more critically about the proposal-writing process and what would work for my particular piece, and to get revisions done effectively and much more quickly than I would have done if I were working on my own.
-The group size is large enough to ensure a variety of solid feedback and small enough to be unintimidating.
+“I absolutely credit the success of my second SSHRC application to the proposal workshop writing group.
+Highly recommend!
+The organisation and structure of the meetings helped me to think more critically about the proposal-writing process and how to best cater my particular piece to the interdisciplinary committee audience.
+As a result, I could get revisions done effectively and much more quickly than I would have done if I were working on my own.
+The group size is large enough to ensure a variety of great feedback and small enough to be unintimidating.
 I found the feedback both constructive and friendly.
-No one bites.”
-(PhD graduate in Cell & Systems Biology [UofT], awaiting results in the 2022 competition)
+No one bites. ” (PhD graduate in Cell & Systems Biology [UofT], successful SSHRC PDF, Literary Studies, Duke University)